ZhangQP/ems_vs_PAB/README.md

 2. node with PAB <br>
 Examples: AB_opts.js, PAB_opts.js and PAB_opts_nomsync.js <br>
-Difference between PAB_opts.js and PAB_opts_nomsync.js lies on whether the msync() of PAB write is counted in the time. <br> A compiled node version which supports PAB is in the folder "node".
-You can use it directly or install first. <br> Run with "$ /node/Release/node (testfile_path)" <br>
+Difference between PAB_opts.js and PAB_opts_nomsync.js lies on whether the msync() of PAB write is counted in the time <br>
+A compiled node version which supports PAB is in the folder "node".
+You can use it directly or install first <br>
+Run with "$ /node/Release/node (testfile_path)" <br>

 ## Results
 The experiment results are in the excel file "results.xlsx".